WilliamLin1004/Mining_Apriori/README.md

 # Mining_Apriori
-Goal is to find rules using Apriori.
+Goal is to find rules using Apriori in CreditCardPromotion dataset.

 ## Support/Confidence
 Support and confidence are the two most important measurements for finding association rules. <br>